What is an Experience Modification Rate (EMR), and why does it matter?

 First, your insurer will look at how many safety incidents you’ve had at your small business (your accident frequency)—as well as how expensive those accidents were (accident severity).

-Here’s the thing, though: frequency and severity aren’t equally important, because it’s very hard to predict the cost of safety incidents in advance.
-There are just too many variables to consider—the age of the employee, the seriousness of the injury, the cost of the medical provider, etc.
+Here’s the thing, though: Frequency and severity aren’t equally important, because it’s very hard to predict the cost of safety incidents in advance.
+There are just too many variables to consider—the injured employee's age, the seriousness of the injury, the cost of the medical provider, etc.

 Because it’s hard to predict the cost of claims in advance, your insurer will rely far more on accident frequency when they’re computing your EMR.
 (Which makes sense, yes?
 Statistically, insurers expect employers with a lot of safety incidents on their record to cost more in the long run.)

-Long story short: An employer with one huge claim on its record might very well pay less for their workers’ comp coverage than a similar employer with 10 small safety claims.
+Long story short: An employer with one huge claim on its claims history might very well pay less for their workers’ comp coverage than a similar employer with 10 small safety claims.

 b.
 The cost of your incidents beyond the “split point”